Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Advertising Art Director, Copy Writer, Creative Director, board member of John Singleton Advertising.
 Thereby privileged to work with some of Australia’s finest creative talents.

 My themes are local, and so my published territory remains Australia and New Zealand, although many thousands of books have made their way overseas in the suitcases of tourists and local travellers.
+My books have also been distributed widely throughout the USA since 2014.

 I am passionate about a sense of place, identity and belonging.
 I explore this notion through Melbourne’s history, contemporary culture, art and design.
 I want to bring history to life for teenagers and kids, to reboot a sense of belonging in these times of great displacement and global homogeneity.